Hawke's Bay deluge: Warning over rising river levels and swells

 A Hawke's Bay Regional Council spokeswoman said the river mouth in Haumoana was "not blocked".

-"There are big swells running which aren't allowing the river water to get out to sea.
+"There are big swells running which aren't allowing the river water to get out to sea."

+She said said there was surface flooding on lawns around Haumoana Rd, but not a "huge risk" to homes.

+There was also surface flooding on orchards around Raupare Stream in the Twyford area.

 MetService has issued a heavy rain warning for the region, with streams and rivers rising rapidly.